The purpose of this module is to explore the world of risk from a personal scale to a global scale

 Once you have completed the exercise looking at most risky places, in groups take one of the focuses below and reorder them again in terms of risk according to your chosen focus:

-Use the Risky World interactive and the Climate change: Populations at risk from cyclones and rising seas interactive to look at risk on a global scale and identify regions or continents at risk from natural and human hazards.
+Use the Am I a global citizen: Areas at risk from natural hazards interactive to look at risk on a global scale and identify regions or continents at risk from natural and human hazards.

 Complete the Ripple effect diagram.
 Place the riskiest place in the centre, the biggest reason for this risk in the next circle, the next biggest reason and so on.